Tyler-Lopez/BinaryTreeVisualizer/README.md

 </center>

 ## About
 An Android application which allows the user to construct, insert into, remove from, and visualize a binary tree data structure which contains integer values from 0-999.
-Balancing of type AVL or Red-Black may be toggled.
+Balancing of type AVL may be toggled.
 Upon change of balance type, the tree is retroactively balanced as necessary.
 More unique to this app, the user-interface experience is intended to be very strong, featuring zoom-in, zoom-out, pan, and tap-selection.

 ## Features
 * Balancing of tree may be toggled